-Smoked Paprika – regular paprika is made from dried crushed chilis.
+- Smoked Paprika – regular paprika is made from dried crushed chilies.
 Smoked Paprika gets it’s strong smoky flavor from smoking the the same type of peppers before they are crushed.
 Oak wood is often used for the smoking.

 HOW MUCH WATER TO ADD TO TACO SEASONING MIX